thirumurthis/Learnings/kafka/Kafka_Kind_KRAFT_mode_in_strimzi_notes.md

     >

-#### Why KRaft (experimental) mode?
+#### Why KRaft mode?

-*   In my case, the reason use Kraft mode is deploying the Strimzi Kafka with Zookeeper in my machine keeps on restarting the Zookeeper and cluster pods very often.
-I think this is because of memory limitations since my laptop only had 8GB of memory.
+*   The reason to use Kraft mode is on my laptop, deploying the Strimzi Kafka with `Zookeeper` keeps on restarting the `Zookeeper` and `Kafka Broker` pods very often most of the time not accessible.
+I think this is because of memory limitations my laptop only had 8GB of memory.

-*   `KRaft` feature doesn't include Zookeeper pods and related network traffics was less.
+*   `KRaft` feature does create `Zookeeper` pods.

-*   Deploying Kafka in KRaft mode with 3 brokers in `KIND` cluster was always successful.
-Another observation, when using the producer bat script to send messages to the cluster initially there were retry error messages.
+*   Deploying Kafka in `KRaft` mode with 3 brokers in `KIND` cluster was always running successfully.

+*   Noticed that when sending messages to the cluster with the console producer bat script there are retry error messages printed in console.

 *   Since it is easy to spin up in a local machine we can use this to develop Kafka based applications locally.